-The fund DWS Floating Rate Notes (the Fund) is an investment fund with no legal personality (fonds commun de placement) consisting of securities and other assets (Fund assets) that is managed for the joint account of the holders of units (investors) in compliance with the principle of risk diversification.
+The fund DWS Vorsorge Geldmarkt (the Fund) is an investment fund with no legal personality (fonds commun de placement) consisting of money market instruments and other eligible assets according to the Money Market Funds Regulation (Fund assets) that is managed for the joint account of the holders of units (investors) in compliance with the principle of risk diversification.
 The liability of investors is limited to the amount of their investment.
 The assets and liabilities of the Fund are kept separate from those of the Management Company.
 The Fund is not liable for the liabilities of the Management Company or of the investors.